2015 Michigan State vs. Michigan football game

 On October 17, 2015, the Michigan Wolverines hosted the Michigan State Spartans as part of the Michigan–Michigan State football rivalry.
-The Spartans defeated the Wolverines 27–23 on the back of a fumbled punt return.
+The Spartans defeated the Wolverines 27–23 on the back of a fumble return.

 The game was ranked 82nd college football game of all time by ESPN.
-The game is infamous for the last play, in which punter Blake O'Neill fumbled the ball, which was picked up by Michigan State for a walk-off touchdown.
-Due to the radio call, the game has earned the nickname "Trouble With the Snap".
+The game is infamous for the last play, in which Michigan punter Blake O'Neill fumbled the ball, which was picked up by Michigan State for a walk-off touchdown.
+Due to the TV call by ESPN Announcer Sean McDonough, the game has earned the nickname "Trouble With the Snap".

 Background

 The two teams had been battling each other in a rivalry since 1898.

 Michigan

 After a disappointing 5–7 record in the previous season, the Wolverines fired Brady Hoke as head coach and replaced him with Jim Harbaugh.
 The team also cleaned out its coaching staff, with 9 out of 12 coaching at the university for the first time.
-Harbaugh, a former Michigan quarterback under coach Bo Schembechler, had held head coaching gigs for the San Diego Toreros, Stanford Cardinals and the San Francisco 49ers; the latter of which produced three straight NFC championship appearances and one Super Bowl appearance.
+Harbaugh, a former Michigan quarterback under coach Bo Schembechler, had held head coaching gigs for the San Diego Toreros, Stanford Cardinal and the San Francisco 49ers; the latter of which produced three straight NFC championship appearances and one Super Bowl appearance (a 34-31 loss to brother John's Baltimore Ravens at Super Bowl XLVII).

 The previous season saw the Wolverines' offense finish 13th in the Big Ten in scoring (20.9 ppg) and total offense (333.0 ypg).

 The Wolverines came into the matchup having shutout their last three opponents, and allowing only 6.3 points per game.